Wanna go wild on an Alaska adventure cruise? Then you’ve come to the right place!

 You’d think with all the physical activity, we’d lose a couple of pounds.
 Unfortunately no.

-The food is just too good, with that home-made taste you get when cooking fresh for a small group.
+The food is just too darn good, with that home-made taste you get when cooked fresh for a small group.

 All meals are buffet (except for the king crab feast the last night), eaten family-style at tables of four and six.